 One large study of 700 companies cited about 16% compared to 10%.
-That same study found that the lower tech companies that spent more on innovation compared to their competitors that spend less had about a 50% higher annual income growth rate.
+That same study found that the lower-tech companies that spent more on innovation than their competitors that finished less had a 50% higher annual income growth rate.

 where do you think you’re more likely to quickly attain authority and influence on technology product design and functionality – at a firm where you’re one of hundreds or even thousands of technologists – or at one where you’re one of a handful?

-Just as you can’t judge a book by its cover, judging the technological sophistication of the projects and products of lower tech companies by the markets they serve or their conservative image might lead you to eliminate potentially challenging and rewarding career opportunities.
+Just as you can’t judge a book by its cover.
+Judging the technological sophistication of the projects and products of lower-tech companies by the markets they serve or their conservative image might lead you to eliminate potentially challenging and rewarding career opportunities.

 Remember that just because you can’t bring your dog to work doesn’t mean the result won’t be edgy or invigorating.